-- Building-based Museums museums where a collection of historical and/or cultural artifacts of importance are acquired, conserved, researched, and exhibited in building(s).
-Building-based museums have a permanent site with public access and space designated for museum use only. - Eco-museums a community museum that provides a unique mechanism for community engagement, in which community members work to preserve and learn from tangible and intangible heritage in its living form.
+- Building-based museums maintain a collection of historical and/or contemporary artifacts of importance (whether historical, cultural, scientific, etc.).
+Artifacts are acquired, cared for (spiritual care and/or preventative conservation), researched, and exhibited in building(s).
+Building-based museums have a permanent site which is open to the public, physically accessible, and intended for museum use only.
+This includes Indigenous-run museums which may be focused on retelling/revitalizing cultural heritage and traditional practices through the repatriation of objects. - Eco-museums are a community museum that provides a unique mechanism for community engagement, in which community members work to preserve and learn from tangible and intangible heritage in its living form.
 Through community consultations, stakeholders agree on natural and cultural assets that they value and create plans to ensure they are preserved and used to foster a culture of sustainability.
 Unlike a traditional museum, eco-museums do not necessarily gather objects in a museum facility.
-Instead, they enable communities to preserve valued objects, sites, and cultural practices where they exist, enhancing their visibility and the contributions they make to community development activities. - Virtual Museums a collection of digitally recorded images, sound files, text documents, and other data of historical and/or cultural interest that are accessed through electronic media.
-The virtual museum is committed to public access; to both the knowledge systems imbedded in the collections and the systematic, and coherent organization of their display, as well as to their long-term preservation. - Maintain separate financial records related to the operation of the museum.
+Instead, they enable communities to preserve valued objects, sites, and cultural practices where they exist, enhancing their visibility and the contributions they make to community development activities. - Virtual Museums are a collection of digitally recorded images, sound files, text documents, and other data of historical and/or cultural interest that are accessed through electronic media.
+The virtual museum is committed to public access; to both the knowledge systems imbedded in the collections and the systematic, and coherent organization of their display, as well as to their long-term preservation.

+All museums must maintain separate financial records related to the operation of the museum.